Panaganti Ramarayaningar: B & C Mills strike of 1921

 In 1921, a labour strike erupted in the Buckingham and Carnatic Mills in Madras.
 This strike was led by V. Kalyanasundara Mudaliar, a leader of the Indian National Congress.
 The strike lasted for over six months during which around 10,000 workers struck work.
 A crackdown was ordered.
 Eventually, two factions emerged; one group of workers desired to return to work while another wished to continue the strike.
 Violent riots broke out when striking workers prevented the others from returning to work.
 The riots began to assume communal colours as the workers who wished to continue the strike were mostly caste Hindus while those who desired to end it were largely Scheduled Castes.

 Ministers in the Madras government and ruling party members supported the strike.
 On 29 August 1921, the police opened fire and killed six of the workers on the spot.
 Top Justice Party leaders like O. Thanikachalam Chetti severely censured the police for the measures they adopted.
 The main reason was that the police was under the control of the governor and the government was looking for an opportunity to harass the executive.
 Another probable reason was that the striking workers had the caste sympathies of the Justice Party government whose ministers and chief whips were caste Hindus like themselves.

 The Justice Party leaders were extremely vociferous in their attacks on Paraiyars and the Labour Department.
 Their views were endorsed by the Raja of Panagal who joined Thanickachalam Chetti in admonishing the Paraiyars.
 The party's organ Justice blamed the riots on the "pampering" of Paraiyars by the Labour Department.
 M. C. Rajah, the leader of the Scheduled Castes in the Justice Party, in turn, retorted by describing the criticism of Scheduled Castes by Justice Party members as "the high-handed poisonous action of members of a party who after inflicting all known and unknown injury on our community shed crocodile tears and pose as friends of the Depressed classes".
 Though the B & C mills strike was eventually settled through the mediation of C. Natesa Mudaliar, the communal riots which had accompanied it estranged Scheduled Castes from the Justice Party. and was one of the reasons for Rajah quitting the party at a later stage.

 Second general elections

 Polling for the second general elections in the Madras Presidency began on 11 September 1923.
 However, owing to heavy rains, polling was not completed until 10 November.
 Though the Justice Party returned to power, its majority had been considerably reduced.
 Observers attribute this decline in performance to the rift between the Tamil and Telugu members of the Justice party.
-Ramarayaningar assumed office as Chief Minister on 19 November 1923 and retained the same Cabinet with one change – K. V. Reddi Naidu, the Minister of Development was replaced with T. N. Sivagnanam Pillai.
+Ramarayaningar assumed office as First Minister on 19 November 1923 and retained the same Cabinet with one change – K. V. Reddi Naidu, the Minister of Development was replaced with T. N. Sivagnanam Pillai.
 In 1923, the British government bestowed upon Ramarayaningar, the honorific title of "Raja of Panagal".